intel/libvpl/doc/spec/source/programming_guide/VPL_prg_vpp.rst

 Camera RAW acceleration
 -----------------------

-oneVPL supports camera raw format processing with Intel HW.
-The following pseudo code shows how to perform camera raw hardware acceleration.
+|vpl_short_name| supports camera raw format processing with Intel HW.
+The following pseudo code
+shows how to perform camera raw hardware acceleration.
 For pipeline processing initialization, the application needs to attach the camera structures to the :cpp:struct:`mfxVideoParam` structure and call the :cpp:func:`MFXVideoVPP_Init` function.